kaypon/githooks/README.md

 Also, as mentioned above, all hook execution can be bypassed with a non-empty value in the `$GITHOOKS_DISABLE` environment variable.

+You can also selectively disable some or all of the hooks using the [command line helper](https://github.com/rycus86/githooks/blob/master/docs/command-line-tool.md) tool, and running `git hooks disable <hook>`.
+See the tool's documentation in the `docs/` folder to see the available options.

+## Command line helper

+Githooks will set up a Git alias for `git hooks <cmd>` for you, that enables you to print the names and state of the hooks in the current repository, and also manage them, along with some other functionality, like updating shared hook repositories, running a Githooks update, etc.

+> See the *cli* tool's documenation on its [docs page](docs/command-line-tool.md)!

 ## Installation

 The commands below fetch and execute the [install.sh](install.sh) script from this repository.
 It will: